 Motor vehicle hit and run offenses are aggressively prosecuted in Washington State.
 A hit and run is a criminal offense, and a conviction can carry serious penalties, including loss of driver’s license, fines, and jail time.
 You will have a criminal conviction on your public record which can be viewed by almost anyone, including family members and potential employers.
 Moreover, you can be sued in criminal court for any property damage that resulted from the hit and run.
-If you were involved in a hit and run, the attorneys at CHUNG, MALHAS & MANTEL, PLLC can help.
+If you were involved in a hit and run, the Seattle Hit and Run attorneys at CHUNG, MALHAS & MANTEL, PLLC can help.

 Hit and Run (Unattended Vehicle)

 Under Washington law, any driver who collides with an unoccupied vehicle must provide the owner of that vehicle with his or her contact information.
 If you cannot locate the owner, you must leave your contact information on the struck vehicle.
 Failure to do so constitutes a misdemeanor, punishable by up to 90 days in jail and a $1,000 fine, and restitution to the victim.
 Holders of a Commercial Driver License will have that license suspended for one year for a first offense.
 A second offense results in your CDL to be permanently revoked.

 Under Washington law, any driver who collides with an occupied vehicle must provide the driver of that vehicle your driver’s license, registration and insurance information.
 Even if the accident was not your fault, failure to provide said documentation may lead to your being charged with this crime.
 Failure to do so constitutes a gross misdemeanor, and carries a mandatory one-year suspension of your license, up to 364 days in jail, a $5,000 fine and restitution to the victim.

 Felony Hit and Run